pbstrein/docs/content/docs/reference/pkg/azure/eventhub/subscription.md

                 <code>bool?</code>
             </td>
-            <td class="align-top">{{% md %}} Boolean flag which controls
-whether the Subscription has dead letter support when a message expires.
-Defaults to false.
+            <td class="align-top">{{% md %}} Boolean flag which controls whether the Subscription has dead letter support when a message expires.
+Defaults to `false`.
  {{% /md %}}